Murder of Pamela Werner: Interviews and leads

 Han knew that, as a practical matter, he had twenty days to solve the case, after which his superiors and the press would lose interest in it and other crimes would likely demand his attention.
-Dennis arrived in Peking by train, preceded by two of his subordinates who would also work with him for a few days.
+Dennis arrived in Beijing by train, preceded by two of his subordinates who would also work with him for a few days.
 The two began their investigations at once.
 Many leads poured in, most of them false.
 One, a rickshaw puller who had been seen washing a bloodied seat cushion near where Pamela's body was found, turned out to have been cleaning up the mess from a fight between a Russian and an American marine.

 Han and Dennis interviewed the friends that Pamela had last been seen with; their stories corroborated each other.
 Werner himself, though grief-stricken, told them of his last afternoon and his overnight search through the city after Pamela had failed to return.
 Some others in the foreign community, including many of the British diplomats Werner had clashed with during his career, seemed to think he might have been responsible.
 He did admit to officers that he had confronted a young Chinese man outside the house whom he accused of being too interested in Pamela, breaking the man's nose with his cane, a move he conceded was an overreaction.
 Werner told Dennis that he was sending Pamela back to England for continued schooling, owing to some unspecified incident at Tientsin Grammar, a development he was surprised the detective was unaware of.

 In retracing Pamela's steps of the afternoon and night of 7 January, the detectives did learn one new piece of information.
 Between 3 and 4 p.m., Pamela had gone to the concierge at the Wagons-Lits Hotel and asked about renting a room, going so far as to check out the hotel's brochure.
 Why she did was not known—she could have been preparing for a visit by a boy from her class at Tientsin Grammar whom she had expressed interest in, or preparing to leave her father's home on a more long-term basis.